bklogic/ServiceBuilder/resources/GettingStarted.md

     ```

 3. Compose output
-    - Copy and paste the following into `output.json` file
+    - Copy and paste the following into `output.json` file and save.

     ```json
     [{